Blosc/caterva-scipy21/caterva_workshop.md

 c
 ```

-As we can see, if we create a numpy array from a caterva array, de dtype infered is a byte string.
-However, the original data type is double.
-Thus, a cast is needed to obtain the desired array.
+As we can see, if we create a NumPy array from a Caterva array, the data type inferred is a byte string.
+Caterva
+assigns internally this data type because it is needed to implement the protocols.

+In order tobtain the original array, a cast to the data has to be performed.

 +++ {"slideshow": {"slide_type": "subslide"}}

-To do that in Numpy, the `ndarray.view(dtype)` method can be used.
-In this case we want to view the numpy array as an array of doubles.
+To do this cast in NumPy, the `ndarray.view(dtype)` method can be used.
+In this case we want to view the NumPy array as an array of doubles.

 ```{code-cell} ipython3
 ---